Andy Burnham: Economics

+Devolution

 Burnham is a strong supporter of devolving power and, in his 2015 leadership campaign, criticised the "Westminster Bubble" – the London-centric focus in British politics and perceived detachment from life outside Westminster.
 Some opponents and political commentators accused him of being a part of the same bubble he criticises.
 He views devolution of powers to Greater Manchester (including its elected mayor) as an opportunity for urban regeneration.
 He also called for a focus on Northern identity.
-After he was elected as Mayor of Greater Manchester, he described the new powers for northern cities as "the dawn of a new era".
+After he was elected as mayor of Greater Manchester, he described the new powers for northern cities as "the dawn of a new era".
 Burnham feels the government does not invest enough money in the North of England, saying: "Almost five years after the government promised us a northern powerhouse, we learn that public spending in the north has fallen while rising in the south.
 This has got to stop and it is time that the north came to the front of the queue for public investment".

-Burnham is a supporter of an elected House of Lords and for switching elections to the House of Commons to a form of proportional representation.
+In June 2026, Burnham announced Number 10 North which he described as being to "oversee the biggest rebalancing of power our country has ever seen".
+He said that Number 10 North would be the "nerve centre of a rewired Britain".
+Burnham set out three "clear tasks" for Number 10 North; to increase public ownership of essential utilities such as water, energy and housing, to re-industrialise swathes of the country, and to regenerate towns, prioritising places that had been left behind.
+Upon establishment, Number 10 North additionally assumed responsibility for English devolution and local economic growth strategy from the Ministry of Housing, Communities and Local Government (MHCLG), and local economic growth policy from HM Treasury.
+After Burnham became prime minister on 20 July 2026, it was reported that Number 10 North was already up and running with Heron House, an existing government building in Manchester city centre, which is partially occupied by GCHQ, serving as its interim headquarters.
+Its first meeting will be reviving the National Economic Council on 24 July 2026, bringing together government ministers and regional mayors.

+Immigration

+In 2016, as Shadow Home Secretary, Burnham opposed migration caps.
+Burnham also opposed a bill requiring landlords to conduct immigration checks for illegal immigrants.

+In 2017, Burnham argued ending freedom of movement must be prioritised over the economic benefits of single market membership during the UK's Brexit negotiations.

+It was reported in May 2026 that Burnham supports Home Secretary Shabana Mahmood's efforts to limit legal and illegal immigration.
+The same month, he stood back from past calls to scrap the "no recourse to public funds" rule, which prevents immigrants getting access to benefits or public housing before being granted settled status.